-Gender Equity Center Workshops and Programs: The Gender Equity Center housed two staff positions focused primarily on violence prevention and support, including: one undergraduate student; and one full time, licensed, professional position, both of which were funded primarily through student fees.
+Gender Equity Center Workshops and Programs: The Gender Equity Center housed two staff positions focused primarily on violence prevention and support, including: one part-time undergraduate student; and one full time, licensed, professional position, both of which were funded primarily through student fees.

 Gender Equity Center (GEC) staff members collaborated with a number of campus departments and student clubs to offer annual programs including a variety of pre-packaged workshops and panel expertise at orientation sessions.
 Our three signature workshops include content which is: 1) focused on interrupting behaviors associated with relationship violence, 2) focused on interrupting behaviors associated with sexual violence and 3) recognizing dynamics of un/healthy relationships.
-The Straight to the Point session at First Year orientation feature a GEC staff member who serves as a expert on answering questions posed by parents/family members about relationship and sexual violence, violence prevention, resources, and campus policies.
+The Safe and Healthy in Uncertain Times session at First Year orientation feature a GEC staff member who serves as an expert on answering questions posed by parents/family members about relationship and sexual violence, violence prevention, resources, and campus policies.